Colorglyph/colorglyph-soroban/NOTES.md

 * Consider slimming up the StorageKey::Color in cases where the miner and owner are the same address
 * Check if we can increase any limits post phase 2 launch
     * I do wonder if it'd be better to submit more smaller transactions to avoid any inclusion fee bid wars
+* Can you accept lower asset amount offers?
+Probably fine but curious to know

 # DONE
 * Add upgrade function during a beta period